Kuantum-Freak/BirthdayParadox/README.md

-# Prime Map
+# Birthday Paradox

-A simple multi-threaded program that finds primes and sores them in a cool looking bitmap
+A simple multi-threaded program that simulates the birthday paradox

 ## Installation